Trust-Ayeni/Anti-Ransomware/README.md

 **Cryptography** and it's applications are *defensive* in nature and provide privacy, authentication and security to users.
 Cryptovirology employs a twist on cryptography showing that it can be used *offensively*.

-In a properly implemented cryptoviral extortion attack, recorvering the files without the decryption key is an intractable problem and difficult to trace digital currencies such as `PaysafeCard` or `Bitcoin` and other cryptocurrencies are used for the ransoms, making tracing and prosecuting the perpetrators difficult.
+In a properly implemented cryptoviral extortion attack, recovering the files without the decryption key is an intractable problem and difficult to trace digital currencies such as `PaysafeCard` or `Bitcoin` and other cryptocurrencies are used for the ransoms, making tracing and prosecuting the perpetrators difficult.

 `Ransomware` attacks are typically carried out using a **Trojan** disguised as a legitimate file that the user is tricked into downloading or opening when it arrives as an *email attachment*, or *embedded link in a phishing email*.